-Video-call interview is the next level of telephonic interview which allows the interviewer to see who he / she is interviewing.
+The video-call interview is the next level of the telephonic interview which allows the interviewer to see who he/she is interviewing.
 Applications specialized for video chats and voice call such as Skype, Google Chat, WebEx, Blue Jeans, etc are used to conduct such interview.
-Usually, such interview is preferred when either of the party can not be physically accessed.
+Usually, such interview is preferred when either of the party cannot be physically accessed.

 2. Panel interview

-Panel interview is a type of interview which is conducted between single candidate and a panel of interviewers.
-A panel of interviewers may include 2 or more experts from specific field.
+A panel interview is a type of interview which is conducted between the single candidate and a panel of interviewers.
+A panel of interviewers may include 2 or more experts from the specific field.
 In such interview, questions are raised by every member of the panel in order and the interviewee is asked to answer them.

-This approach is considered more scientific and advanced than one-on-one interview because appropriate questions and sound judgment can be expected from the interviewer’s panel, which results in accurate selection of employee.
+This approach is considered more scientific and advanced than a one-on-one interview because appropriate questions and sound judgment can be expected from the interviewer’s panel, which results in the accurate selection of an employee.

 3. Group interview

-Group interview is a type of interview in which a group of candidates are interviewed at a single time.
-The interviewees may be evaluated by a single interviewer or a panel of interviewer.
+A group interview is a type of interview in which a group of candidates is interviewed at a single time.
+The interviewees may be evaluated by a single interviewer or a panel of the interviewers.

-In such interview, the group of interviewees are given a relevant topic for discussion and supervisors or observers assesses performance of each candidate carefully.
-Candidates should actively participate in such discussions and make responds as much questions as possible, complimenting other candidates’ views and debating politely.
+In such interview, the group of interviewees is given a relevant topic for discussion and supervisors or observers assesses the performance of each candidate carefully.
+Candidates should actively participate in such discussions and make responses to many questions as possible, complimenting other candidates’ views and debating politely.
 Finally, the interviewers withdraw results in accordance.